 tel: 0300 067 5238

-Pre-release access: Information on pre-release access to this publication can be found in the pre-release access pages.
+Pre-release access: Information on pre-release access to this publication can be found at Pre-Release Access to Official Statistics.

 Earlier publications are also available, but please note that figures are subject to revision in subsequent releases.